From Next-Token to Next-Block: A Principled Adaptation Path for Diffusion LLMs: NBDiff-7B

-\textbf{Inference.} For sampling during inference, we build on Fast-DLLM-v2~\cite{fastdllm}, i.e., a Block-Diffusion~\cite{blockdiff} instantiation of Fast-DLLM~\cite{fastdllm}: at the macro level the sequence is generated left-to-right by blocks (causal across blocks), while inside each block we permit bidirectional attention to refine tokens jointly.
+\paragraph{Inference.} Our inference sampling is mainly based on the implementation of Fast-DLLM-v2~\cite{fastdllmv2}: at the macro level the sequence is generated left-to-right by blocks of size 32 (causal across blocks), while inside each block we permit bidirectional attention to refine tokens jointly.
 For speed, the inner refinement can follow the v2 “small-block” schedule or be collapsed into a single full-block bidirectional pass when latency matters.
-Compared with the vanilla recipe, we replace confidence-based scheduling with an entropy-based parallel decoding rule, which is more sensitive to distributional uncertainty and reduces premature commitment under ambiguous contexts.
-To balance train-inference consistency and throughput, we set the macro block size to 32, which aligns masking between training and decoding and yields substantial parallelism, and follow Fast-DLLM-v2~\cite{fastdllmv2} for the small block size of 4 during intra-block refinement.
+For general benchmarks, we adopt the standard configuration.
+Greedy strategies are used for math tasks and $p=0.9, T=1$ sampling strategies are used for coding benchmarks to optimize performance.
+The experiment results are all single-run outcomes.